EngelsGB/my-first-repo/README.md

 # my-first-repo
 My name is Engels Garcia.
-I live in The Bronx, NY.
-I have a pomeranian named Justin.
-I am from Dominican Republic.
+I was born in the Dominican Republic.
+Moved to The Bronx, NY in 2017.
+I have a dog named Justin.